CNathanaelC/Cheney-CS260Startup/notes.md

   }
   ```¹.

-### 22. What is the correct syntax for creating

-Sure, let's go through each of these questions with detailed explanations and examples where necessary.

-### 23. What is the correct syntax for creating a JavaScript object?
+### 22. What is the correct syntax for creating a JavaScript object?
 You can create a JavaScript object using an object literal or the `new Object()` syntax.

 #### Object Literal: